 Vata is responsible for all movements in the body, from the movement of blood in the blood vessels to the movement of nutrients and the air in the lungs.
-In its normal state Vata causes enthusiasm, regulates breathing and all locomotor movements.
-It also regulates all activities of the mind, speech and the initiation of natural urges (tears, feces, urination, sneezing, coughing, vomiting and yawning).
+In its normal state Vata causes enthusiasm, and regulates breathing and all locomotor movements.
+It also regulates all activities of the mind, speech, and the initiation of natural urges (tears, feces, urination, sneezing, coughing, vomiting, and yawning).
 Vata maintains all the tissues in their normalcy and is responsible for the proper functioning of the sense organs.

-When Vata is provoked it produces emaciation, pain, black discoloration, a desire for hot things, tremors, bloating, fullness, distention of the abdomen, constipation, loss of strength, loss of sleep, loss of sensory functions, irrelevant speech, giddiness and timidity.
+When Vata is provoked, it produces emaciation, pain, black discoloration, a desire for hot things, tremors, bloating, fullness, distention of the abdomen, constipation, loss of strength, loss of sleep, loss of sensory functions, irrelevant speech, giddiness, and timidity.

-Similarly a Dosha can become depleted from the normal baseline level and produce symptoms of depletion.
+Similarly, a Dosha can become depleted from the normal baseline level and produce symptoms of depletion.

 Decreased Vata dosha produces symptoms of debility of the body.
 The person speaks very little.
-There is loss of sensation (awareness) and of consciousness and occurrence of all the symptoms of increased Kapha.
+There is a loss of sensation (awareness) and of consciousness and occurrence of all the symptoms of increased Kapha.

 Vata does not necessarily get aggravated on its own but may be accompanied by an aggravation of Kapha or Pitta so the treatment of the other aggravated dosha should also be done simultaneously.
-Further indulge in activity you enjoy, socialize and keep proper sleeping habits.
+Further indulge in an activity you enjoy, socialize and keep proper sleeping habits.

 Comments will be approved before showing up.